Yunnan Province, China: Top Festivals to Check Out When Visiting

 Celebrating the Bai March Fair in Dali

 Step into the lively atmosphere of the Bai March Fair, a celebration that blends history, culture, and commerce.
-This festival, held annually from the 15th to the 21st day of the third lunar month, is a cornerstone of Bai traditions and a must-see event8.
+This festival, held annually from the 15th to the 21st day of the third lunar month, is a cornerstone of Bai traditions and a must-see event.

 Bai March Fair celebration